-The increase in accounts receivable in dollars and in days was primarily the result of higher product shipments in the final month of the first quarter of fiscal 2015 as compared to the final month of the fourth quarter of fiscal 2014.
+The increase in accounts receivable in dollars and in days was primarily the result of higher product shipments in the final month of the third quarter of fiscal 2015 as compared to the final month of the fourth quarter of fiscal 2014.

-Inventory remained flat as compared to the end of the fourth quarter of fiscal 2014.
-Days cost of sales in inventory increased from 109 days at the end of the fourth quarter of fiscal 2014 to 125 days at the end of the first quarter of fiscal 2015, primarily as a result of continued manufacturing production to support anticipated higher sales demand.
+The increase in inventory in dollars and in days was primarily as a result of continued manufacturing production to support anticipated higher sales demand.
 Our inventory levels are impacted by our need to support forecasted sales demand and variations between those forecasts and actual demand.

-Current liabilities decreased to \$632.9 million at January 31, 2015 from \$709.1 million at the end of fiscal 2014.
-This decrease was primarily the result of a decrease in income taxes payable, accounts payable and accrued liabilities.
+Current liabilities increased to \$1.1 billion at August 1, 2015 from \$709.1 million at the end of fiscal 2014.
+The increase was primarily the result of the classification of our 2016 Notes as current and, to a lesser extent, increases in deferred income on shipments to distributors as more fully described below and accounts payable.
+These increases were partially offset by decreases in accrued liabilities and income taxes payable.

-As of January 31, 2015 and November 1, 2014, we had gross deferred revenue of \$348.2 million and \$349.7 million, respectively, and gross deferred cost of sales of \$70.0 million and \$71.3 million, respectively.
-Deferred income on shipments to distributors remained flat in the first three months of fiscal 2015 as distributor sales to end customers offset product shipments into the channel during the first quarter of fiscal 2015.
+As of August 1, 2015 and November 1, 2014, we had gross deferred revenue of \$388.3 million and \$349.7 million, respectively, and gross deferred cost of sales of \$81.0 million and \$71.3 million, respectively.
+Deferred income on shipments to distributors increased in the first nine months of fiscal 2015 primarily as a result of higher demand for products sold into the channel.
 Sales to distributors are made under agreements that allow distributors to receive price-adjustment credits and to return qualifying products for credit, as determined by us, in order to reduce the amounts of slow-moving, discontinued or obsolete product from their inventory.
 Given the uncertainties associated with the levels of price-adjustment credits to be granted to distributors, the sales price to the distributors is not fixed or determinable until the distributors resell the products to their customers.
 Therefore, we defer revenue recognition from sales to distributors until the distributors have sold the products to their customers.
 The amount of price-adjustments is dependent on future overall market conditions, and therefore the levels of these adjustments could fluctuate significantly from period to period.
 To the extent that we experience a significant increase in the amount of credits we issue to our distributors, there could be a material impact on the ultimate revenue and gross margin recognized relating to these transactions.